 Pulling Back the Layers

 Ninety percent of the world’s data was created in the past two years, and that pace is accelerating.
 Gone are the days when gigabytes were enough to measure information.
 Today, we are creating zettabytes of data.
-Consider that:
+Considering that:

 - On average, people send about 500 million tweets per day